 Harmful if swallowed.
 Harmful in contact with skin.
 Causes serious eye damage.
 May cause an allergic skin reaction.
 May cause respiratory irritation.

 Do not get in eyes, on skin, or on clothing.
 Avoid release to the environment.
 Wear protective gloves/protective clothing/eye protection/face protection.
-IF SWALLOWED: IF IN EYES: Rinse cautiously with water for several minutes.
+IF SWALLOWED: Immediately call a POISON CENTER/doctor IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.